 Tags: Tags are small pieces of code that allow specific metrics on webpages to be measured.
 These tags are inserted into a page’s source code and allow the analytics tool in question to log specific server activity and connections.

 Third-party cookie: A cookie associated with a domain, differing from the domain on which it sits.
-These are often cookies benefitting website additions/specific tools (such as web analytics software).
+These are often cookies benefiting website additions/specific tools (such as web analytics software).

 Tracking pixels: A small 1 x 1 pixel hidden on a web page or email that when activated, allows the host to gather and analyze user data.